dedbox/racket-algebraic/README.md

 ## What is Algebraic Racket?

-This release provides a `#lang algebraic/racket/base` that adds two features to `#lang racket/base`:
+The present release provides a `#lang algebraic/racket/base` that adds two features to `#lang racket/base`:

   1. First class, lexically scoped data constructors, and